marijavelickovska/cozynest/TESTING.md

 ### Python (Unit Testing)

-⚠️ INSTRUCTIONS ⚠️

-Adjust the code below (file names, function names, etc.) to match your own project files/folders.
-Use these notes loosely when documenting your own Python Unit tests, and remove/adjust where applicable.

-⚠️ SAMPLE ⚠️

 I have used Django's built-in unit testing framework to test the application functionality.
-In order to run the tests, I ran the following command in the terminal each time:
+In order to run the tests, I ran the following commands in the terminal each time:

+- `python manage.py test products.tests.test_forms`
+- `python manage.py test products.tests.test_views`
-- `python3 manage.py test name-of-app`
+- `python manage.py test profiles.tests.test_views`

 To create the coverage report, I would then run the following commands: